boolean-uk/react-cohort-dashboard-challenge/README.md

 [Use this REST API](https://jsonplaceholder.typicode.com/) as your data source.
 In particular, you'll need the `/posts`, `/comments` and `/users` routes provided.
 Each of these routes has GET, POST, PUT and DELETE methods available.
 Scroll down to the Resources and Routes sections to see example usage.

-You can use the command `npx create-react-app .` to create a new React application in the root directory of this project.

 ## Core Requirements

 - Everything that *can* be its own component, *should* be its own component.
 You **must** provide evidence of planning what components you are going to create - this could be a component tree diagram, a bullet point list, a wireframe, whatever you like.
 Include your plan as a file in this repository.